Universal central extension of the Lie algebra of exact divergence-free vector fields: Introduction

 This article is structured as follows: \begin{itemize} \item In Section~\ref{s:prem} we introduce the Leibniz algebra $\Omega^{n-2}(M)$.
 We explain the relation between the Lie algebras $\mathfrak X(M,\mu)$, $\mathfrak X_{\ex}(M,\mu)$, and $\oline\Omega{}^{n-2}(M)$, as well as the relations between their compactly supported versions. \item In Section~\ref{sec:perf} we show that the Leibniz algebra $\Omega^{n-2}(M)$ is perfect, and that its ideal of squares (i.e. its non-skew-symmetric part) is the space of exact forms. \item In Section~\ref{sec:closed}, we use the results on $\Omega^{n-2}(M)$ to show that $\oline{\Omega}{}^{n-2}(M)$ has trivial second continuous Chevalley-Eilenberg cohomology. \item In Section~\ref{sec:results}, we conclude that $\oline{\Omega}{}^{n-2}(M)$ is the universal central extension of $\mathfrak X_{\ex}(M,\mu)$.
 In fact, we derive this from a slightly stronger version of this result in the compactly supported setting.
 We also derive the continuous second Lie algebra cohomology of the Lie algebra $\fX(M,\mu)$ of all divergence-free vector fields, and of its compactly supported version $\fX_{c}(M,\mu)$. \item In Section~\ref{sec:LieGroups}, we construct the universal central extension of the Fréchet Lie group $\Diff_{\ex}(M,\mu)$ of exact volume-preserving diffeomorphisms the case that $M$ is a three-dimensional compact manifold. \end{itemize} Finally, we collect a number of auxiliary results of independent interest in three appendices.
 Appendix~\ref{app:multivfcartan} collects some useful formulas for the Cartan calculus on multivector fields in the presence of a volume form.
 In Appendix~\ref{sec:appendixParameterPoincare} we prove a parameterised version of the compactly supported Poincar\'e Lemma.
 Finally, in Appendix~\ref{Appendix:PoincareLemma}, we establish a Poincar\'e Lemma for differential operators.

 \paragraph*{Acknowledgements}

 The authors would like to thank Claude Roger for valuable insights into the history of the problem and Peter Kristel, Karl-Hermann Neeb and Milan Niestijl for interesting discussions related to the project.
+The authors also thank the anonymous referee for their careful reading of the manuscript.
 Part of the work was carried out during a research stay of the authors at the Erwin Schrödinger International Institute for Mathematics and Physics, specifically during the program Higher Structures and Field-Theory.
 L.R. acknowledges the support of the INSMI PEPS JCJC 2024, the Accueil EC 2023-2024 of the Conseil Académique de l’UCBL, and the DFG-project Higher Lie theory.
 C.V. was supported by the Romanian Ministry of Education and Research, CNCS-UEFISCDI: project number PN-III-P4-ID-PCE-2020-2888 within PNCDI III.
 B.J. was supported by the NWO grant 639.032.734 `Cohomology and representation theory of infinite dimensional Lie groups'.